Navigation

 Do I need a permit to hang a temporary banner outside my business?

-How do I make an environmental or housing complaint?
+How do I make a property maintenance complaint?

-To file an Environmental/Weed complaint, please contact either Julie Wyatt, Environmental Inspector, at 832-3112, or Dan Johnson, Environmental Inspector 832-3115.
+To file an exterior yard condition or weed complaint, please contact either Julie Wyatt, Code Enforcement Officer, at 832-3112, or Dan Johnson, Code Enforcement Officer, at 832-3115.
 For Rental/Housing complaints please contact either Brian Jimenez, Code Enforcement Manager, at 832-3111 or Treni Westcott, Code Enforcement Officer, at 832-3107.
 You may make an anonymous complaint by completing our online Code Violation Form.

 Where can I place a garage sale sign?